Freskoko/CycleTrafficWeather/INF161report.md

 ![Vindretning vs traffik](figs/VindretningVSTotal_trafikk_POST_CHANGES.png)

 Looking at the *Vindretning vs Total_trafikk*  graph above, it is up for argument if there is a strong correlation between the two, but there is some data that can be useful.
 It seems that between x=100-350 values are pretty much consistent, however a drop is seen at around 250.
-Values between 100-0 are also very very low, and could be reflective of something else?
+Values between 100-0 are also very low, and could be reflective of something else?
 Vindretning and traffic seem to be correlated, but these vindretning values can be further processed, to try to extract further data from the wind.

 ![vindretning vs traffik](figs/Vindretning_xVSTotal_trafikk_POST_CHANGES.png)